Ever wonder why content marketing works so well for some businesses — and doesn’t seem to do anything at all for others?

-Curious about why some content that seems great doesn’t do anything to build the business?
+Curious about why some content that seems great doesn’t do anything to build a business?

 “Content is king” has been an online cliché for years now, but it’s not true.
 It’s never been true.